Loading...

 • Validating via HTTP TXT File

-A unique MD5 Hash Code is generated for each SSL validation request.
+Each SSL validation request generates a unique MD5 hash code.
 Our support agent uses this information to create a .txt file for uploading to your FTP site files.
-No email confirmation is needed for HTTP validation, and it may take 1-2 hours for the Validation team to confirm.
+No email confirmation is needed for HTTP validation, and the validation team may take 1-2 hours to confirm

 • Validating via Phone Call

-In addition to email, CNAME, or .txt file validation, you must respond to an email triggering a verification phone call back.
+In addition to email, CNAME, or .txt file validation, you must respond to an email that triggers a verification phone call back.
 This automated call is initiated by clicking a link in the phone verification email, providing you with a PIN.

 • Timeframes